UPDATE MARCH 12, 2017 (Web Photo):

 Never a week goes without some FB post, newspaper article or TV program lamenting the abysmal state of our education system.
-These discussions often spike when teachers threaten to strike, or a ‘think tank’ such as the Fraser Institute disparages public schools when comparing them to private school counterparts, or when the government implements some policy mandating an action that is not pleasing to all given there is not action that would be pleasing to all.
+These discussions often spike when teachers threaten to strike, or a ‘think tank’ such as the Fraser Institute disparages public schools when comparing them to their private school counterparts, or when the government implements some policy mandating an action that is not pleasing to all.

 Others rail about a lack of discipline among students or point to cell phones and texting as destroying the ability of our youth to socialize.
 Many suggest kids today are mollycoddled to the point of graduating without having achieved the slightest degree of competency in “reading, writing, and arithmetic.”
 If only, they suggest, we could get back to basics as was present in an earlier age (presumably their age).

-Then, I happened upon an English Literature textbook written in 1974, in which one essay clearly articulated the criticism being levied against students and the system.
+Then, I happened upon an English Literature textbook written in 1974, in which one essay clearly articulated the criticisms being levied against students and the system “back in the day”.
 Some may recognize the problems as first witnessed in our misspent youth at the Cold Lake High School.
 The article was first published in the early 1950’s, a time when I was just entering Junior High.

 (The essay was copied from the book as an online link could not be located).